What is Wi-Fi security?

 - Update router firmware.
 Always update your router to integrate the latest security patches and protection against the newest cyber threats.

 - Enable network encryption.
 Use robust and reliable encryption protocols, such as WPA2 or WPA3.
-Encryption ciphers your data transmitted over the network, making it more difficult for attackers to access and exploit it.
+Encryption scrambles the data transmitted over the network, making it more difficult for attackers to access and exploit it.

 - Disable remote management.
-Never leave your router out in the open, and prevent bad actors from accessing from outside your home network.
+Never leave your router out in the open to prevent bad actors from accessing from outside your home network.

 - Enable network firewalls.
 A firewall works as an intermediary between your computer and external networks.
-It filters incoming and outgoing traffic and prevents unauthorized access and suspicious connections.
+Use a firewall to filter incoming and outgoing traffic, prevent unauthorized access, and stop suspicious connections.

 - Use MAC address filtering.
 This feature lets you control who can access your Wi-Fi network based on their unique MAC address.

 - Monitor internet access.
-Regularly track and control which devices are connected to your network and monitor for any suspicious activity.
+Regularly track which devices are connected to your network and monitor them for any suspicious activity.
 This can help you detect potential intrusions early and prevent unauthorized access.

 - Create a guest network.
-Creating a separate guest network for visitors or devices that doesn’t require access to the main network is a good practice to help prevent unauthorized individuals from accessing private data.
+Creating a separate guest network for visitors or devices that doesn’t require access to the main network helps prevent unauthorized individuals from accessing private data.

 - Disable SSID broadcasting.
 Make your Wi-Fi network invisible by disabling its SSID.
 This will add an extra layer of security to your network.